evanisnor/discuss.js/README.md

     	// Handle the PUT response
     });

-For GET requests, automatically generate a query string from an object.
+For GET and DELETE requests, automatically generate a query string from an object.
 This example will translate into `http://yourdomain.com/api/user?location=CA&areaCode=90210`

     user.get({ "location": "CA", "areaCode": 90210 }, function (body, error, status) {
     		// Handle the GET response
-    	}
-    );
+    });